gopheracademy/gopheracademy-web/content/advent-2017/custom-JSON-unmarshaler-for-GraphQL-client.md

 }
 ```

-And we're trying to unmarshal contents of `data.mascot` into `query.Mascot`:
+And we're trying to unmarshal it into:

 ```Go
 var query struct {